martinwoodward/csharpworkshop/003-Language-Basics/README.md

 practice to instead make use of the `static readonly` keywords to indicate to the compiler that a variable is a constant at runtime and does not change once created.

-In the example above we named our private constant with an underscore prefix and the variable was camelCased.
-This is purely by convention.
+Variable and method naming is always fun.
+The convention is to use camalCased for private and PascalCased for class names, public methods and properties.
 The C# coding styles used by the .NET Core team themselves are [available on GitHub](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/coding-style.md).

 ## Types